 The EC’s Action Plan outlines the proposed legislative response in support of sustainable finance.
 On the taxonomy, it confirmed that ‘the aim is to embed the future EU sustainability taxonomy in EU law”.
 In terms of investor duties, the EC intends to clarify institutional investors' and asset managers' duties in relation to sustainability.
 The EC’s first legislative proposals cover both these areas and low-carbon benchmarks and better advice to clients on sustainability.
 As a next step, the European Parliament and Council will review and agree on the proposals.
 Enabling legislation is scheduled to be adopted from late 2019.

 About the HLEG

-Established in December 2016 with the goal of providing a sustainable finance roadmap containing practical policy recommendations, the HLEG delivered recommendations on:
+Established in December 2016, HLEG’s goal is to provide a sustainable finance roadmap containing practical policy recommendations.
+More specifically, the HLEG delivered recommendations on:

 - How to integrate sustainability considerations more effectively into the EU’s financial policy framework

 - How to protect the stability of the financial system from risks related to the environment and its stability

 - How to mobilise capital, notably from private resources, to finance sustainable investments and growth

 - A classification system, or 'taxonomy', to provide market clarity on what is 'sustainable'

 - Clarifying the duties of investors' when it comes to achieving a more sustainable financial system